Why Does Signal Chain Order Matter?

 Modulation Before Dirt (Phaser, Vibrato)

-A phaser before distortion creates a chewy, vocal quality that's different from a phaser after distortion.
-Eddie Van Halen's Phase 90 sat before his Marshall, and that interaction between the phased signal and the amp's breakup is a huge part of his tone.
+A phaser before distortion creates a chewy, vocal quality that differs from a phaser after distortion.
+Eddie Van Halen's Phase 90 sat before his Marshall.
+That interaction between the phased signal and the amp's breakup is a huge part of his tone.

 Vibrato (not to be confused with chorus) before dirt can create interesting pitch-wobble effects that get saturated by the amp.